 25).
 What motivated the SNP to share an office building with News International in Edinburgh?

 When the SNP provide answers to these questions, Left Foot Forward will publish them.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.